subirvarma/GeneralCognitics/_posts/Kant and LLMs v1.md

 - Human Cognition: Our brain consists of a large number of interconnected neurons, which are somehow able to create our Perceived Reality, and enables us to exist in it.
 - Large Language Models: These are also Mathematical models, but of a special kind.
 Instead of modeling our Perceived Reality, they model human generated language, and they seem to have emergent ability to model cognition itself.

-  The rest of this essay is organized as follows: In Section 2 we discuss the Penrose framework for Scientific Knowledge, Section 3 is on the relationship between Base Reality and Perceived Reality as discussed by Kant and others, Section 4 is on Mathematical Models of Reality and our current understanding of these models are in describing it.
+  The rest of this essay is organized as follows: In Section 2 we discuss the Penrose framework for Scientific Knowledge, which proposes a relationship between Perceived Reality, Human Conition and Mathematical Models.
+Section 3 is on the relationship between Base Reality and Perceived Reality as discussed by Kant and others, Section 4 is on Mathematical Models of Reality and our current understanding of good these models are in describing it.
 We propose a modification to Penrose's framework in Section 5, and in Section 6 we add LLMs to the mix and discuss how it might fit within this modified framework.

 ## The Penrose Framework